 - 2.20.
 The Brownfield Register is available on the Council's website and is also in the form of an interactive map to aid the public and potential developers in viewing brownfield sites across the District.
 Given the highly constrained nature of the District, the Council's Brownfield Register plays a vital role in identifying suitable sites for housing.
-Currently, the sites in part 1 of the Brownfield Register either benefit from planning permission or were proposed for allocation in the previously emerging Local Plan.
+Currently, the sites in part 1 of the Brownfield Register either benefit from planning permission or were proposed for allocation in the previously emerging Local Plan. - 2.21.
 The Brownfield Register will continue to be updated annually in line with government guidance and sites will be considered for Part 2 of the register (Permission in Principle or PiP) where appropriate.
-To date no applications for PiP have been determined and no sites have been moved to Part 2 of the Brownfield Register. - 2.21.
+To date no applications for PiP have been determined and no sites have been moved to Part 2 of the Brownfield Register. - 2.22.
 The Brownfield Register has a number of sites within urban confines that are not subject to Green Belt policy.
-The 2022 HDT Action Plan highlighted that the Council was undertaking a District-wide Characterisation Study, in light of the 2021 action plan proposal that design guidance was provided for urban sites to encourage them to come forward.
-The work on the District-wide Characterisation Study has now been completed and is available on the Council's evidence base webpage for Plan 2040.
-This study provides guidance towards what might constitute appropriate design for different areas of the District and additional information for any future design guidance including sites in the brownfield register.
-This Study is also being used to inform Development Briefs for emerging Local Plan allocations.
-First stage Development Briefs for urban site allocations were prepared and published alongside the recent Regulation 18 Part 2 consultation, and are available to view on the Plan 2040 webpage.
+The 2022 HDT Action Plan highlighted that the Council was undertaking a District-wide Character Study and work on this document has now been completed and is available on the Council's evidence base webpage.
+This study, alongside additional evidence, is being used to inform Development Briefs for emerging Local Plan allocations.
+First stage Development Briefs for urban site allocations were prepared and published alongside the recent Regulation 18 Part 2 consultation and are available to view on the emerging Local Plan webpage.